Updated December 2015

 Enhancing Student Education

-- 9 students from Pawnee County are studying at KU Medical Center.
+- 7 students from Pawnee County are currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 12 KU Medical Center graduates live and/or practice in Pawnee County.
+- 13 KU Medical Center alumni live and/or practice in Pawnee County.

-- 117 enrollments in KU Medical Center continuing education courses and conferences by Pawnee County health care professionals in Fiscal Year 2014.
+- 95 enrollments in KU Medical Center continuing education/professional development courses and conferences by Pawnee County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Researching to Improve Health